 Due to the complexities of revenue recognition in accordance with GAAP, when and if we generate revenue we may be required to recognize certain revenue over extended periods.
+For example, our contractual arrangements with GM for its OnStar RemoteLink and associated MyBrand applications, Ford Australia and New Zealand for its map update program, and Toyota for its Entune Audio Plus and Lexus Display Audio multimedia equipped vehicles require that we defer revenue and recognize revenue over the term of the connected services or contractual obligation.

 Revenue recognition could also be impacted by changes in procurement patterns, shipping terms and title transfer.
-For example, we recognize revenue from our Ford Sync 2 on-board solutions as the software is reproduced for installation in vehicles; however, we recognize revenue from Ford Sync 3 on-board solutions as our software is installed in the vehicle.
-Accordingly, the timing of our revenue recognition will change during Ford's global transition from Sync 2 to Sync 3.
-This transition has occurred in North America and has begun in China, and the nominal effect on revenue recognition has been reflected in our consolidated financial statements for the three and nine months ended March 31, 2016.
-We anticipate that as Ford transitions to Sync 3 in other international markets in the three months ended June 30, 2016 that we will experience a lower level of orders as Ford uses it existing inventory of Sync 2 product in preparation for the transition to Sync 3.
-In addition, we may experience fluctuations in revenue as Ford prepares for this transition in other geographies, and volumes of our solutions with Ford fluctuate.
-As our solutions encompass greater value-added services, such as Ford Australia and New Zealand's map update program, there is potential for changes in the timing of revenue recognition.
-Furthermore, we may incur significant expense to develop products for automobile manufacturers, such as under our worldwide connected navigation services agreement with GM, without ever receiving any revenue related to the sale of vehicles with our navigation services.
+For on-board automotive navigation, we recognize revenue as the related customized software is delivered to and accepted by our customers.
+In addition we recognize royalties earned from our on-board solutions.
+For example, we recognize revenue from our Ford SYNC 2 on-board solutions as the software is reproduced for installation in vehicles; however, we recognize revenue from Ford SYNC 3 on-board solutions as our software is installed in the vehicle.
+Accordingly, the timing of our revenue recognition has changed during Ford's global transition from SYNC 2 to SYNC 3.
+We believe this transition is substantially complete as of September 30, 2016, and we experienced a lower level of orders in the three months ended September 30, 2016 as Ford used its existing inventory of SYNC 2 product in conjunction with its transition to SYNC 3.
+As our solutions encompass greater value-added services, there is potential for changes in the timing of revenue recognition.

+In addition, given the length of our contractual obligations, which often extend beyond the manufacture and sale of the vehicle when the royalty is determined and paid, we may have significant post-production obligations to provide on-board services or other services such as map compilation over an extended period of time.
+Such extended obligations can result in a delay in recognition of revenue, or the need to defer and recognize revenue over an extended period of time.

+We may also incur significant expense to develop products for automobile manufacturers, such as under our worldwide connected navigation services agreement with GM, without ever receiving any revenue related to the sale of vehicles with our navigation services.
 Our ability to attract automobile manufacturers may also be limited if the OEMs chosen to provide navigation services have existing relationships with other navigation vendors or provide their own solutions.
 As our offerings in automobile navigation expand to brought-in, as well as built-in, we may not correctly anticipate the financial accounting treatment for the various products.
 We could be required to amortize revenue from products over time although we previously recognized revenue for similar products when the applicable vehicle was sold.